janicevaz16-lgtm/healthcare-data-analysis-planning-strategy/README.md

 # Healthcare Data Analysis: Heart Disease Risk Analytics

 ## Project Overview
+## Dataset

-This project demonstrates an end-to-end healthcare data analytics workflow using the UCI Heart Disease dataset, with a focus on the Cleveland dataset.
+This project uses the Cleveland subset of the UCI Heart Disease dataset.

-The project covers the complete analytical lifecycle from data-analysis planning and preprocessing through visualization, predictive analytics, data-quality assurance, compliance considerations, and final communication of findings.

-The objective is to demonstrate how healthcare data can be transformed into structured analytical evidence while maintaining reproducibility, responsible interpretation, and awareness of data-quality and ethical considerations.
+The UCI dataset contains 303 records and 13 commonly used analytical features.
+The target is commonly transformed from the original 0–4 disease-status representation into a binary classification outcome for analytical modelling.

+All dataset-derived statistics reported in this repository should be interpreted with reference to the exact preprocessing and target-mapping procedure used.

 ---